ufs-community/ufs-srweather-app/docs/UsersGuide/source/DefineWorkflow.rst

      dependency:

 The following sections are constructs of the interface, while all others are direct translations to tags available in Rocoto.
-Any tag that allows for attributes to the XML tag will take an attrs nested dictionary entry.
+Any tag that allows for attributes to the XML tag will take an ``attrs`` nested dictionary entry.

 ``attrs``: Any of the attributes to the task tag in Rocoto.
 This is meant to be a subdictionary defining any of the Rocoto-supported attributes, where the key is the name of the attribute, and the value is what Rocoto expects.
 This might include any combination of the following: cycledefs, maxtries, throttle, or final.

 ``envars``: A dictionary of keys that map to variable names that will be exported for the job.
 These will show up as the set of ``<envar>`` tags in the XML.
 The value will be the value of the defined variable when it is exported.

-If the command entry is not provided, the task won’t show up in the resulting workflow.
+If the ``command`` entry is not provided, the task won’t show up in the resulting workflow.

 Defining Dependencies
 =====================

 The dependency entry will be an arbitrarily deep nested dictionary of key, value pairs.
 Each level represents entries that must come below it in priority.
 This is especially relevant for logic files.
 If an “and” tag must apply to multiple dependencies, those dependencies are all included as a nested dictionary of dependencies.

 Because we are representing these entries as a dictionary, which requires hashable keys (no repeats at the same level), some tags may need to be differentiated where XML may not differentiate at all.
-In these instances, it’s best practice to name them something descriptive.
+In these instances, it is best practice to name them something descriptive.
 For example, you might have multiple “or” dependencies at the same level that could be named “or_files_exist” and “or_task_ran”.
 This style can be adopted whether or not differentiation is needed.

 The text entry on some dependencies is for those dependency tags that need the information to come between two flags, as in a data dependency.